rhsgsa/osd-workshop/workshop_content/workshop/content/12-cicd_s2i.md

 Now we will make a change in our source code and see it automatically trigger a build and deployment.
 We saw in our Networking section that the colors of the box randomly change colors.
 Now we will make that box only display greyscale.

-- Go to the source code in your repository `https://github.com/<username>/ostoy/blob/master/microservice/app.js`
+- Go to the source code in your repository `https://github.com/<username>/ostoy/blob/master/microservice/app.js` (remember to substitute `<username>` with your Github username)
 - Edit the file
 - Comment out line 8 (containing `let randomColor = getRandomColor();`)
 - Uncomment line 9 (containing `let randomColor = getRandomGrayScaleColor();`)